Skip to content

 Lee Valley Regional Park Authority

-Lee Valley Regional Park is a unique leisure, sports and environmental destination for all residents of London, Essex and Hertfordshire.
-The 26-mile long, 10,000 acre park, much of it formerly derelict land, is partly funded by a levy on the council tax.
+Lee Valley Regional Park is a 26-mile long, 10,000 acre park, much of it originally unused and poor condition (derelict) land, for all residents of London, Essex and Hertfordshire.
+The park is part-funded by a levy on council tax.

 Find out more about Lee Valley Regional Park.